Skip to content

 Cardiovascular disease (CVD) is a group of diseases affecting the heart and circulatory system .
 The most common types of CVD are coronary heart disease (including heart attack), stroke, heart failure, and high blood pressure.
 Risk factors (a behaviour or characteristic that makes it more likely for a person to get a disease) for CVD include: smoking (both smoking tobacco and being exposed to second-hand smoke), high blood cholesterol, being overweight, not eating well, being physically inactive and having diabetes.

-Many Indigenous people are affected by CVD.
-One-in-eight (12%) Indigenous people reported in the 2012-2013 Australian Aboriginal and Torres Strait Islander health survey (AATSIHS) that they had some form of CVD .
-One-in-twenty-five (4%) Indigenous people reported having had heart, stroke and/or vascular diseases.
-One-in-twenty (5%) Indigenous people reported having had high blood pressure (hypertensive heart disease).
+Many Aboriginal and Torres Strait Islander people are affected by CVD.
+One-in-eight (13%) Indigenous people reported in the 2012-2013 Australian Aboriginal and Torres Strait Islander health survey (AATSIHS) that they had some form of CVD .
+One-in-twenty-five (4%) Indigenous people reported having had heart, stroke and/or vascular diseases .
+One-in-twenty (6%) Indigenous people reported having had high blood pressure (hypertensive heart disease) .

-More Indigenous women (13%) reported having CVD than Indigenous men (11%) in 2012-2013 .
-Indigenous people living in remote areas were more likely to report having heart disease than were those living in non-remote areas.
-Heart and related conditions were 1.2 times more common for Indigenous people than for non-Indigenous people.
+More Indigenous women (14%) reported having CVD than Indigenous men (11%) in 2012-2013 .
+Indigenous people living in remote areas were more likely to report having heart disease than those living in non-remote areas .
+Heart and related conditions were 1.2 times more common for Indigenous people than for non-Indigenous people .

 CVD was the leading cause of death of Indigenous people in 2012.
 It was responsible for 25% of the deaths of Indigenous people living in NSW, Qld, WA, SA and the NT .
-After age-adjustment, the death rate for Indigenous people was almost twice as high as that for non-Indigenous people.
+After age-adjustment, the death rate for Indigenous people was almost twice as high than for non-Indigenous people .
+There were more deaths from ischaemic heart disease among Indigenous males than among Indigenous females but more Indigenous females died from cerebrovascular diseases than Indigenous males .

 Indigenous people are more likely to die from CVD when they’re young or in middle age than non-Indigenous people.
-In 2002-2005 in Qld, WA, SA and the NT, the death rates for all CVD were 8 to 12 times higher for Indigenous people in the 35-44 years and 45-54 years age-groups than the rates for their non-Indigenous counterparts .
+In 2009-2010 in NSW, Qld, WA, SA and the NT, the death rates for all coronary heart disease (the leading cause of CVD-related deaths) were 7 to 13 times higher for Indigenous people in the 25-39 and 40-54 years age-groups than the rates for their non-Indigenous counterparts .

 The fact that Indigenous people are more likely than non-Indigenous people to die from cancer could be because:

-Diabetes is a chronic condition where the body cannot properly process glucose (a type of sugar) .
-Normally the body can convert glucose into energy with the help of a hormone called insulin.
-If someone has diabetes, their body’s production of insulin is impaired.
 Without enough insulin, the body cannot turn glucose into energy, and it stays in the blood.
 The treatment of diabetes depends on the type of diabetes that a person has – if someone has type 1 diabetes they will need insulin injections; if someone has type 2 diabetes they may be able to manage it by living a healthy lifestyle or taking some medicines.
 It is possible for a person to have type 2 diabetes without knowing it.
+Type 1 diabetes is not common in the Indigenous population .
+Type 2 diabetes is a serious health problem for many Indigenous people, who tend to develop it at earlier ages than other Australians, and often die from it at younger ages.
+Gestational diabetes mellitus (GDM) develops in some women during pregnancy and is more common among Indigenous women than among non-Indigenous women .
+Diabetes can lead to life-threatening health complications, some of which may develop within months of diagnosis while others may take years to develop .
+For many Indigenous people diabetes is not diagnosed until after complications have developed .

-Diabetes is a major health problem for Indigenous people, but it is hard to know just how many Indigenous people have the disease.
-Diabetes was reported by 8% of Indigenous people in the 2012-2013 AATSIHS .
-After adjusting for age, the level of diabetes and/or high sugar levels for Indigenous people was three times higher than that for non-Indigenous people.
-More Indigenous women reported having diabetes and/or high sugar levels than Indigenous men.
+Diabetes was reported by 9% of Indigenous people in the 2012-2013 AATSIHS .
+After adjusting for age, the level of diabetes and/or high sugar levels for Indigenous people was three times higher than for non-Indigenous people .
+More Indigenous women reported having diabetes and/or high sugar levels than Indigenous men .

 According to the 2012-2013 AATSIHS, diabetes was more common for Indigenous people living in remote areas than for those living in non-remote areas .
-Diabetes affected Indigenous people at a younger age than non-Indigenous people – 5% of Indigenous people aged between 25 years and 34 years had diabetes, and up to 39% of those aged over 55 years had the disease (Figure 3).
-Overall, diabetes is around four times more common among Indigenous people than among other Australians.
+Diabetes affected Indigenous people at a younger age than non-Indigenous people – 5% of Indigenous people aged 25-34 years had diabetes, and up to 39% of those aged over 55 years had the disease (Figure 3) .
+Overall, diabetes was around three times more common among Indigenous people than among other Australians.

 Social and emotional wellbeing is a term used to talk about a person's overall social, emotional, psychological (mental), spiritual, and cultural wellbeing.
 Factors that are important to social and emotional wellbeing include a person's: